C2SM/c2sm.github.io/tools/icontools.md

 # DWD ICON Tools

 The DWD ICON Tools contain a set of routines which may be suitable for reading, remapping and writing of fields from and to predefined grids, e.g. regular (lat-lon, gaussian) or triangular (ICON).
-It can be used to generate boundary conditions (BC) and initial conditions for ICON-LAM simulations.
+It can be used to generate lateral boundary conditions (LBC) and initial conditions (IC) for ICON-LAM simulations.

 ## Access